Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 Pinterest

 If you love history, Pakistan is the country for you.
-With Mughal forts and ancient cities that are thousands of years old, here is a list of my favorite historical and cultural sites.
+With Mughal forts and ancient cities that are thousands of years old, here is a list of my favorite historical and cultural Cities in Pakistan.

 Lahore – The Heart of Pakistan